m0nikasingh/am2ch/README.md

 # DIY alert analysis

+Alert analysis tool gathers alerts from webhook and Alertmanager API, stores it in ClickHouse database and provides dashboards for analyzing the data.
+Please refer to [Cloudflare Blog](https://blog.cloudflare.com/alerts-observability) for insights and experiences and [PromCon 2023 in Berlin](https://promcon.io/2023-berlin/talks/alert-analytics/) for the talk presentation.

-This demo uses `vector.dev` to collect data from different sources and write the data in the datastore we use one `http_server` vector instance - to receive Alertmanager webhook notifications, two `http_client` sources to query Alertmanager's alerts and silence API endpoints and two `sinks` for writing all the state logs in ClickHouse into `alerts` and `silences` tables.
+This demo uses `vector.dev` to collect data from different sources and write the data in the datastore. we use one `http_server` vector instance - to receive Alertmanager webhook notifications, two `http_client` sources to query Alertmanager's alerts and silence API endpoints and two `sinks` for writing all the state logs in ClickHouse into `alerts` and `silences` tables.